MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Enrolment/New-MgDeviceManagementWindowAutopilotDeviceIdentity.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphWindowsAutopilotDeviceIdentity1>`: The windowsAutopilotDeviceIdentity resource represents a Windows Autopilot Device.
+BODYPARAMETER <IMicrosoftGraphWindowsAutopilotDeviceIdentity1>: The windowsAutopilotDeviceIdentity resource represents a Windows Autopilot Device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AddressableUserName <String>]`: Addressable user name.
   - `[AzureActiveDirectoryDeviceId <String>]`: AAD Device ID - to be deprecated
   - `[DisplayName <String>]`: Display Name